You are required to change your password before you can log in to the site, please enter your new password in the fields below:

 The Body of Christ is a traumatised body because it is constituted of traumatised bodies.
 This monograph explores the nature of that trauma and examines the implications of identifying the trauma of this body.

-Constructing new ways of thinking about the narratives at the heart of the Christian faith, the book offers a fresh perspective on Christian theology, in particular the Eucharist, and presents a call to love the body in all its guises.
+Constructing new ways of thinking about the narratives at the heart of the Christian faith, Karen O'Donnell offers a fresh perspective on Christian theology, in particular the Eucharist, and presents a call to love the body in all its guises.

 It offers new pathways for considering what it means to`be Christian' and explores the impact that the experience of trauma has on Christian doctrine.